apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

     /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt())

-That way, the excerpt and highlighting features of Lucene are used.
+If the excerpt is read using `row.getValue("rep:excerpt(.)")`, then excerpt and highlighting features of Lucene are used.
 That is, if a Lucene index is configured for the query, and excerpts are generated (see <a href="lucene.html#Property_Definitions">useInExcerpt</a>).

-On the other hand, If the query doesn't contain the excerpt property, for example as follows:
+On the other hand, if the excerpt is requested for properties that are not specified in the query, as in `row.getValue("rep:excerpt(@title)")`, or if the query doesn't contain the excerpt property, for example

     /jcr:root/content//*[jcr:contains(., 'test')]

-and the excerpt is requested after running the query, then the SimpleExcerptProvider utility is used, which generates excerpt from the content, and does highlighting.
+then the SimpleExcerptProvider utility is used, which generates excerpt from the content, and does highlighting.
-This is not not recommended; specially highlighting is limited (eg. stopwords are ignored, highlighting is case sensitive).
+Using the SimpleExcerptProvider is not recommended; specially highlighting is limited (eg. the index configuration is ignored, stopwords are ignored, and highlighting is case sensitive).
-The same problem occurs if excerpts for properties are requested that are not specified in the query.

 ### Native Queries